Top 20 JIRA Interview Questions and Answers

 Examples of reports generated for Kanban projects:

-For generating reports for your project, follow the below steps:
+To generate reports for your project, follow the steps below:

-- Click on Reports tab from left-hand side to view different reports.
+• Click on the Reports tab on the left-hand side to view different reports.

-- Click on Switch report to view the different reports.
+• Click on Switch Reports to view the different reports.

 Answer: Whenever an issue or defect is encountered while testing, it needs to be reported so that the developers can work on it and take the necessary action to fix it.

-We will see step by step as how an issue is created in Atlassian JIRA.
+We will see step by step how an issue is created in Atlassian JIRA.

-a) Log in to your JIRA account by using valid credentials and get directed to the dashboard.
+a) Log in to your JIRA account using valid credentials and get directed to the dashboard.

 c) Enter all the necessary details as required to create an issue.
-The below field example can be understood better by the image below.
+The field example below can be better understood with the image below.

-- In the Project field, a project for which we are creating an issue is selected.
+• In the Project field, a project is selected for which we are creating an issue.
 In this example: STH_Learning(STHL) is selected from the dropdown containing all the available projects.

-- In the Issue type field, the nature of the issue is selected from the dropdown which contains options like Bug, Task, Improvement, Story, New Feature, etc. In this example, ‘Bug’ is the nature of the issue.
+• In the Issue Type field, the nature of the issue is selected from a dropdown that contains options like Bug, Task, Improvement, Story, New Feature, etc. In this example, ‘Bug’ is the nature of the issue.

-- The Summary field contains the one line title of the issue which imparts the critical information about the issue in a summarized way.
+• The Summary field contains a one-line title of the issue that imparts critical information about the issue in a summarized way.
 The more effective the issue headline, the more you can show the criticality of the issue.
 Of course, the headline should be easily understood without any chances of misinterpretation.
-The example I have taken here, however, is not much critical.
+The example I have given here, however, is not very critical.

-- The Reporter is the one who reports the issue.
-In most of the cases, the name of the Project Manager is selected in this field.
+• The Reporter is the one who reports the issue.
+In most cases, the name of the Project Manager is selected in this field.

-- Fix version field is basically selected by the concerned developer people, who choose the version as and when their work for the particular issue has been finished and the issue has been fixed.
+• Fix version field is basically selected by the concerned developer people, who choose the version as and when their work for the particular issue has been completed and the issue has been fixed.

-- In Environment field, operating system and browser details are mentioned on which issue has been encountered.
+• In the Environment field, operating system and browser details are mentioned on which issue has been encountered.

 d) After all the details have been completed, click on the ‘Create’ button displayed on the window to create the new issue.

-e) The issue id is generated which can be used in the future as a reference for tracking the progress of the issue.
+e) An issue id is generated which can be used in the future as a reference for tracking the progress of the issue.

 Q #5) Explain the three color indicators and their significance.